deepaksuthar40128/Droww/readme.md

 - Check user authentication on ws connection upgrade time only not during each message communication.
 - Uses in-memory data (no persistent DB storage for trades).
 - Assuming no order cancel or update once order placed.
+- Some user initially have some quantities which they want to sell (to run orderbook & execute trades)

 ## Live OHLC chart